Judge rules white man will stand trial for shooting Black teen Ralph Yarl, who went to wrong house

 “I thought.
 ‘Oh no, he went to the wrong house,’” Dovel said.

 Lester also called 911.
-On the recoding played in court he could be heard telling a dispatcher, “I shot him.
+On the recording played in court he could be heard telling a dispatcher, “I shot him.
 He was at my door trying to get in and I shot him.”

-Missouri is one of about 30 states with "stand your ground" laws allow people to respond with physical force when they are threatened.
-Salmon has said in earlier court filings that he planned to argue that Lester acted in self-defense.
+Missouri is one of about 30 states with “stand your ground” laws that allow people to respond with physical force when they are threatened.

 Salmon has said that Lester’s home was egged and spray-painted after the shooting.
 He said Lester has sought law enforcement assistance when traveling, and his wife had to be moved from her nursing home.